Musician

 In Israel

-Among people born in Israel, Hillel Slovak ranks 218 out of 466Before him are Naomi Shemer (1930), Gabi Ashkenazi (1954), Yakir Aharonov (1932), Suha Arafat (1963), Avi Arad (1948), and Azmi Bishara (1956).
+Among people born in Israel, Hillel Slovak ranks 220 out of NaNBefore him are Naomi Shemer (1930), Gabi Ashkenazi (1954), Yakir Aharonov (1932), Suha Arafat (1963), Avi Arad (1948), and Azmi Bishara (1956).
 After him are Yigal Amir (1970), Avraham Adan (1926), Mordechai Gur (1930), Itamar Ben-Gvir (1976), Moshe Safdie (1938), and Tom Segev (1945).

-Among MUSICIANS In Israel
+Among Musicians In Israel

 Among musicians born in Israel, Hillel Slovak ranks 5Before him are Gene Simmons (1949), Itzhak Perlman (1945), Ivry Gitlis (1922), and Pinchas Zukerman (1948).
-After him are Shlomo Artzi (1949), Avishai Cohen (1970), Keren Ann (1974), Yitzhak Yedid (1971), Oren Lavie (1976), Miri Ben-Ari (1978), and Borgore (1987).
+After him are Shlomo Artzi (1949), Avishai Cohen (1970), Offer Nissim (1963), Keren Ann (1974), Yitzhak Yedid (1971), Oren Lavie (1976), and Miri Ben-Ari (1978).